ClusterHQ/flocker/docs/gettingstarted/installation.rst

    We recommend at least the ``m3.large`` instance size.

-   You will later enable SSH root login to this machine, so you may wish configure the security settings to only allow access from you IP address or network.
+   You will later enable SSH root login to this machine so you may wish configure the security settings to only allow access from your IP address or network.

    .. warning::